cldmnky/ksdns/README.md

 If you need a let's encrypt cert, request a cert for a record in `ksdns`.
 Cert-manager will setup the DNS verification in the public R53 zone and `ksdns` will make sure that the service is resolvable inside your network.

-zone: blahonga.nu in R53, <cluster>.service.blahonga.nu delegation setup in R53, pointing to the `ksdns` `CoreDNS`deployment.
+zone: blahonga.me in R53, <cluster>.service.blahonga.me delegation setup in R53, pointing to the `ksdns` `CoreDNS`deployment.

 ## Getting Started